-Our efforts to become digitalised have significantly improved our customer care, which focuses increasingly on providing smooth, top quality operations and on solving problems promptly and consistently.
-Our progress can be seen in the trend of the toll-free calls and in the results of the customer satisfaction surveys;
+The drive towards digitalisation has significantly improved our customer care service, which is increasingly based on operational excellence with a view to providing quality, timeliness and consistency in solving problems.
+The progress achieved can be seen in the trend of the toll-free calls and in the results of customer satisfaction surveys.

-For many years we have carried out regular surveys in collaboration with specialised institutes to measure customer and residents’ satisfaction for the services provided for electricity, water and public lighting.
+For many years we have carried out regular surveys in collaboration with specialised institutes to measure the satisfaction of customers and residents regarding the services provided for electricity, water and public lighting.

-As in previous years, 2018 saw two six-monthly surveys which gave the results on the right.
+As in previous years, two six-monthly surveys were carried out in 2021, giving the results shown here

 Global opinions on services provided

-We are responsible for the SII [Integrated Water Service] for various Local Authority Water Boards (ATO) in the regions of Lazio (ATO2 and ATO5), Tuscany, Campania (ATO – Calore Irpino) and Umbria, according to an Agreement entered into with the Area Supervisory Body (EGA) The SII manages the entire cycle for drinking and waste water, from collecting the natural resource at the springs to returning it to the environment.
-The Companies in the Group operate in compliance with the procedures in our QMS management systems to continually improve and provide widespread, top quality services and transparency in our interaction with our stakeholders, and to minimise our environmental and social impacts
+We manage the Integrated Water Service (SII - Servizio Idrico Integrato) for various Local Authority Water Boards (Ambito Territoriali Ottimali - ATOs) in the regions of Lazio, Tuscany, Campania and Umbria, based on an Agreement entered into with the Area Supervisory Body (EGA).
+The SII covers the entire drinking and wastewater cycle, from collection of the natural resource at the springs to its return to the environment.
+The Group Companies operate in compliance with the procedures set forth in our QASE management systems, with a view to continually improving and providing widespread, top quality services and transparency in our interaction with stakeholders, whilst minimising our impacts at environmental and social impacts.

 With the support of Acea Elabori, we take great care to check the water quality not only of springs and wells, but also of the storage tanks and distribution network.
 Control frequency is established according to the volumes, the population served, the condition of the network and infrastructures and specific characteristics of the local sources.

-The integrated water service includes the collection and purification of the waste water in order to return it to the natural environment.
-We analyse water quality both on entry into and exit from the treatment plants in order to constantly monitor the impact of the business on the receiving water bodies.
-Thanks to the use of avant-garde technology, the Acea Ato 2 Environmental Operation Room continually monitors hydrometric and pluviometric information in the Rome area and provides data on water quality of the urban stretches of the Tiber and Aniene rivers.
+The integrated water service includes the collection and purification of wastewater in order to return it to the natural environment.
+We analyse water quality both on entry into and exit from the treatment plants and this allows us to constantly monitor the impacts of the business on the receiving water bodies.
+Thanks to a state-of-the-art technology, the Acea Ato 2 Environmental Operation Room continually observes hydrometric and pluviometric information in the Rome area and provides data on water quality as regards the urban stretches of the Tiber and Aniene rivers and Lake Bracciano.

-It is essential to monitor the condition of the networks and to promptly intervene in the event of a fault: we do not merely identify and repair any damage appearing in the network, we also extend our analyses and interventions to a wider stretch of the network in order to be able to plan and, if necessary, carry out any restoration work.
+It is essential to monitor the condition of the networks and to promptly intervene in the event of a fault: in addition to the identification and repair of any damage appearing in the network, our analyses and interventions are also extended to a wider section of the network, enabling us to plan and, if necessary, carry out the related restoration activities.

-According to the Service Agreement drawn up with the Municipality of Rome, we use the company Areti to manage: a network serving over 199,700 lighting points which we design, construct, run, maintain and restructure, always in compliance with certified QMS Management Systems and working closely with Public Administration and Supervisory Body.
+Under the Service Agreement drawn up by Acea SpA, through the company Areti, with the Municipality of Rome, we take care of the Capital’s public, functional and artistic-monumental lighting.
+In particular, we manage a network of approximately 201,200 lighting points, spread over an area of around 1,300 km2, in respect of which we perform design, construction, operation, maintenance and restructuring activities, always in compliance with certified QASE Management Systems and working in synergy with the Public Administration and the Supervisory Body.

-The main indicator of the quality of the public lighting service is the time taken to repair faults.
-Times are calculated from the time of the report which can come from the control systems along the network and directly from citizens or from the Municipality of Rome via special channels, such as call centres, website, fax or letter.
-In 2018, 81% of the faults reported were resolved within the year.
+The main quality indicator of the public lighting service is the time taken to repair faults.
+Times are calculated from the moment of a report being made, either by the control systems in operation along the network or directly by citizens or by the Municipality of Rome via appropriate channels, such as call centres, website, fax or letter.
+In 2021, 91% of the faults reported were resolved during the year.

-We also use Areti to manage, modernise and expand the electricity distribution infrastructures in Rome and Formello, a network of over 1.6 million withdrawal points.
+We also use Areti to manage, modernise and expand the electricity distribution infrastructures in Rome and Formello, a network of over 1.6 million delivery points.